Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Conclusion

 \section{Conclusion}

-We presented the fundamentals of a new paradigm, PADE, to deal with the difficulties associated with low counts in PET reconstruction, particularly in the context of ultra-fast TOF resolution.
-The PADE approach offers greater degrees of freedom than the classical log-likelihood model by relaxing the interpretation of the UDE property, usually encoded in the system matrix.
+The foundations of a new approach, Parameterizing the Angular Distribution of Emission (PADE), have been developed to deal with the difficulties associated with low counts in PET reconstruction, particularly in the context of ultra-fast TOF resolution.
+The PADE approach offers greater degrees of freedom than the classical log-likelihood model by relaxing the interpretation of the uniform distribution of emission, usually encoded in the system matrix.
 This increases the number of variables significantly, which cannot be exploited fully in a classical PET setting.
 Ultra-fast TOF reconstruction with low counts represents a best case scenario for the PADE approach since the number of variables can be reduced by the excellent TOF resolution without loss in degrees of freedom.
-The implementation of the PADE model presented in this paper provides some gains, albeit limited, over the log-likelihood model, which suggests that this new paradigm has potential benefits warranting further investigations.
-The core idea of the PADE approach offers much promise and we conjecture that an efficient and stable implementation of that idea can be achieved.
+The model implemented in this paper provides some gains in image quality, albeit limited, over the log-likelihood model, which constitutes a proof of concept of the PADE approach and thus suggests that this new approach has potential benefits warranting further investigations.
+The core idea of the PADE approach is promising and we believe that an efficient and stable implementation of this idea can be achieved.